 According to the Sorting Hat the Gryffindors are, “where dwell the brave at heart, their daring, nerve and chivalry set Gryffindors apart” (Sorcerer’s Stone 86 ebook).
 Harry symbolizes a true Gryffindor during The Triwizard Tournament when he flies away from the dragon after he steals one of her eggs (Goblet of Fire 248 ebook).
 “You might belong in Hufflepuff, where they are just and loyal, those patient Hufflepuffs are true and unafraid of toil” (Sorcerer’s Stone 86 ebook).
 Before the first task in The Triwizard Tournament, Harry tells Cedric Diggory who belongs to Hufflepuff that they will be fighting dragons.
 Cedric returns the favor, showing true Hufflepuff loyalty by telling Harry that the second task would involve him taking a bath with his egg (Goblet of Fire 300 ebook).
 The Sorting Hat describes Ravenclaw as, “or yet in wise old Ravenclaw, if you've a steady mind, where those of wit and learning, will always find their kind” (Sorcerer’s Stone 86 ebook).
 In the Deathly Hallows Harry Potter and Luna Lovegood, who is a member of the Ravenclaw house, are looking for Rowena Ravenclaw’s diadem.
 In order for them to get into the Ravenclaw common room, instead of a password, they had to answer the riddle: “which came first, the phoenix or the flame?”
 (407 ebook) Luna Lovegood answers: “I think the answer is that a circle has no beginning” (408 ebook).
 “Or perhaps in Slytherin you'll make your real friends, those cunning folk use any means to achieve their ends.”
 Draco Malfoy joined the Quidditch team during his second year at Hogwarts, which surprises everyone.
 When Hermione brought up the fact that “At least no one on the Gryffindor team had to buy their way in”, which shows how Draco used any means to get to play on the Slytherin Quidditch team (Chamber of Secrets 82 ebook).
 The founders decided from very early on that the school must be separated into four houses, which led to a competitive environment, but they did not realize how competitive the environment would be.

 From the moment the reader is introduced to a fellow Hogwarts student we are told that according to Draco Malfoy, “…I know I’ll be in Slytherin, all our family have been—imagine being in Hufflepuff, I think I’d leave, wouldn’t you?”
 (Sorcerer’s Stone 60 ebook).
 When we follow Harry to Hogwarts we see that he already does not want to be in Slytherin because Hagrid told him that, “There’s not a single witch or wizard who went bad who wasn’t in Slytherin.
 You-Know-Who was one” (61 ebook).
 During the Sorting ceremony, Harry is very adamant that he must not be in Slytherin even though he has qualities that would fit the Slytherin stereotype.
-This shows the readers that stereotype are learned and that the thoughts that involve stereotypes are intertwined with things we are taught and are influenced by the things that we hear and see.
-Once Harry finds out that Slytherin is supposedly a bad house to be in he immediately decides that the stereotype is true and he accepts it as truth.
+This shows the readers that stereotypes are learned and that the thoughts that involve stereotypes are intertwined with things we are taught and are influenced by the things that we hear and see.
+Once Harry finds out that Slytherin is supposedly a bad house to be in he immediately decides that the stereotype is true, and he accepts it as truth.
 It is important to note this fact because Hagrid and Draco have been brought up believing that different houses were different things, but Harry was introduced to this at an older age and he still accepted that as a truth.
 It shows that stereotypes are extremely controlling and that without realizing it we accept what has always been accepted.